It is a string that identifies a network domain.

 However, there is a wealth of useful information hidden beneath what you can see in the web browser.

-How to Perform Domain Information Scraping
+How To Perform Domain Information Scraping

-A scraper is a piece of software that may make queries to the internet using LibCurl, Curl, or any HTTP client.
+A scraper is a piece of software that makes queries to the internet using LibCurl, Curl, or any HTTP client.

 Look for a client that matches your programming knowledge on Quora or Google, then prepare your scraper to make queries to specified websites.

 When your scraper is complete, you’ll need a software application or a program that can parse a certain site’s content to extract it.

 That is also helpful to monitor competitor websites and see how they are generally performing.